wozjac/brackets-ui5/README.md

 Brackets version >= 1.11

 ## Installation
 The extension is not yet added to the Bracket extensions repository.
-It can be installed using a downloaded ZIP file or extension's GitHub url - .
+It can be installed using a downloaded ZIP file, extension's GitHub repository URL: https://github.com/wozjac/brackets-ui5 or ZIP file URL: https://github.com/wozjac/brackets-ui5/archive/master.zip.

 ![install](https://www.mediafire.com/convkey/6a27/l6ae100r9dj3azy6g.jpg)